 Marmoleum is made from natural raw materials, most of which are harvested as annual crops.
 Flax plants, which provide the vegetable linseed oil, jute, used for the mesh carrier on which linoleum is calendered and wood flour obtained from the waste material of production forestry, all during their lifetime capture CO2 which is absorbed in the plants and trees that are used to manufacture linoleum.

-Forbo Marmoleum is the only CO2 neutral resilient flooring and the best choice for every sustainable interior.
+Forbo's Marmoleum product range is the only CO2 neutral resilient flooring (from cradle to gate) and the best choice for every sustainable interior.
 By using durable materials in your house, office, school, train, hospital or retail store you can also contribute to a better environment!

 The art of manufacturing linoleum is a process whereby natural raw materials are mixed and require time to cure and mature before the next production step.